yyoshiaki/VIRTUS/README.md

 ## virus detection for SmartSeq2

 Just use `VIRTUS.PE.cwl` on each cell individually.
 When the number of reads is insufficient, VIRTUS may not detect viruses.
+The default threashold of the hit reads is 400.
+You can adjust the value in `tool/mk_virus_count.cwl`.

 ## tips